c055/docs/whitepaper_v0.3.md

 *The Dai is a stable, deflationary cryptocurrency that enables borrowers and lenders to transact in a credit system that is permissionless and has low risk.
 Dai issuers (borrowers) issue Dai by posting ether and other cryptocurrency as collateral on the Ethereum blockchain, and sell these Dai on the market to Dai holders (lenders) for liquid assets.
 Dai holders use the Dai as a stable cryptocurrency for trade, and to earn capital gains from its deflation.
-Maker is the Ethereum powered Decentralized Autonomous Organization that operates the infrastructure of the Dai Credit System, and provides limited default insurance to its users in exchange for an insurance fee.
-Every component of Maker and the Dai Credit System are fully decentralized, transparent and auditable by anyone at any time, with no single entity having special rights or permissions to access or modify the system without adhering to the cryptographically secured mechanics of the system as described in this white paper.*
+Maker is the Ethereum powered Decentralized Autonomous Organization that operates the infrastructure of the Dai Credit System, and provides default insurance to its users in exchange for an insurance fee.*